What is a Swing Bed Program?

-Following a hospital stay, some patients require further care to reach an optimal level of strength and wellness before returning home or to their community.
-The Swing Bed Program at Plumas District Hospital helps patients achieve this goal through hospital-based skilled nursing care and rehabilitation services.
+The Swing Bed Program at Plumas District Hospital enables you to recover from a surgery, illness or injury in a hospital setting – near family and friends, until you reach an optimal level of strength and wellness to return home.
+Plumas District Hospital helps patients achieve this goal through hospital-based skilled nursing care and rehabilitation services.

 Swing Bed, you have access to a comprehensive set of quality services, depending on your needs, including:

 Once you are in the program, A Physician and Nurse Practitioner directs your care and works closely with our team of nurses, therapists, nursing assistants, registered dietitians, cardiopulmonary therapists, and nurse case manager/discharge planner.
 Our team will work with you to achieve your goals to return home.
 Your length of stay will vary on your need and plan of care, set with you, by your team.
 An average stay in a Swing Bed Program is between 1 and 2 weeks.

 If you find yourself needing time to recover from a surgery, illness or injury, our Swing Bed Program allows you to recover in a hospital setting, with daily access to medical care, skilled nursing care, and/or skilled rehabilitation.
 We provide Swing Bed at our main Hospital campus in Quincy, California.